Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-Again, some of the most conspicuous and clear contradictions that arise when we give ourselves the right to use unjustified interpretational extrapolations such as this, can be seen by considering the standard Bohm-EPR\cite{EPR} setup while entertaining the notion that the two particles might have a particular spin orientation in the absence (or before) a measurement is carried out \cite{Mermin}.
+Again, some of the most conspicuous and clear contradictions that arise, when considering arguments that rely on the use unjustified interpretational extrapolations such as those above, can be illustrated by considering the standard Bohm-EPR \cite{EPR} setup while entertaining the notion that the two particles might have a particular spin orientation in the absence (or before) a measurement is carried out \cite{Mermin}.
 We could, for instance, decide to trace over the spin D.O.F. of one of the particles of the EPR pair and obtain, for the spin D.O.F. of the other particle, a diagonal density matrix, and be tempted to interpret this as indicating that the particle has one of the two spins orientations.
 But we know this leads to contradictions: It allows one to deduce that the Bell's inequalities should hold, but these are not only contrary to Quantum Mechanics, but have been shown to be violated experimentally \cite{Aspect}.
 Such position is thus untenable.